 Roger Watterson (born 1951)-bass, violins (famous for his double neck violin), backing and occasional lead vocalist, occasional guitar player and main composer and lyricist.

-Richard Carpentier (born 1952, dead 2008)-keyboards, flutes, saxophone, clarinets, trumpets, trombones, backing vocals and bagpipes.
+Richard Carpentier (born 1952, dead 2008)-keyboards and electronic instruments (trautonium, clavioline, orchestron, piano, bass piano, harmonium and ondes martenot), flutes, saxophone, clarinets, trumpets, trombones, backing vocals and bagpipes.
+Usually also responsible for sound and tape effects.

 David Gilmore (born 1952)-vocalist, guitars and banjo.
 Replaced Berold.

 Richard Carpentier was the only one who already had a car, a tiny pink Frojt Egg Car, where they often had great times hanging out.
-After at least five name changes, they finally chose the name The Pink Frojt in 1973 in honor of Carpentier’s car where they had so much fun.
+After at least five name changes, they finally chose the name The Pink Frojt in 1972 in honor of Carpentier’s car on which they had so much fun.

-They started to send demos to several recording companies in late 1973.
-In mid 1974, they recorded a first single, Dog Food, telling the story of a non-English speaking immigrant who bought dog food at the supermarket thinking it was food for people.
+They started to send demos to several recording companies during late 1972.
+On mid 1973, they recorded a first single, Dog Food, telling the story of a non-English speaking immigrant who bought dog food at the supermarket thinking it was food for people.
 Some considered this song as racist or xenophobic, but the band replied it was a song about the difficulties immigrants have immigrating into English society.
 B-side was Neeuq Eth Vase Dog, the English national anthem played backwards in electric version.

-Second album came out in 1976.
-It was another album full of experimentalism, but with longer tracks and more elaborate instrumentation.
-This time no mentions to the band’s name or Frojt’s logo were made, and the album was an untitled album commonly known as Pink Frojt 2.
-In an act of provocation the cover this time depicted a portrait of Bohemian psychoanalyst Sikmunt Frojt in the same shade of pink as their earlier Frojt logo.
+Second album came out in 1974.
+It was another album still full of experimentalism, now with longer tracks, electronic spacey soundscapes and more elaborate instrumentation.
+This time no mentions to the band’s name or Frojt’s logo were made, and with this untitled record, commonly known as Pink Frojt 2, the band's recognizable sound started to take shape.
+In an act of provocation the cover (first of a long relationship with HipnoiZ) this time depicted a distorted portrait of Bohemian psychoanalyst Sikmunt Frojt in the same shade of pink as their earlier Frojt logo.
 Commercial success still wasn’t achieved, although in the underground scene Pink Frojt was rather acclaimed and many music critics expressed a liking for the band.
 During this period the band performed without the Pink Frojt name and presented themselves as The Band With No Name.
-Also without a name the band released its first live album strangely called Saippuakivikauppias (early 1977).
-It was a highly experimentalist album and critics thought its weird name was a word without any meaning.
+Also without a name the band released their third studio album in 1975, a sesquialbum (i.e. a record and a half) called Obscured by the Sun.
+During this period Sid Berold's mental health deteriorated due to hallucinogenic drugs abuse and progressively Roger Watterson started to take the leadership of the band.
+Guitarist David Gilmore, from a blues band, joined then Pink Frojt in order to complement Berold's increasing absence.
+The album received many positive critical reviews from the press and they were able to perform on Mona Island Festival for their first time so as on television.
+They released their first live album strangely called Saippuakivikauppias (early 1976).
+This one was a highly experimentalist and improvized album recorded in a club in London and critics thought its weird name was a word without any meaning.
 In reality the name is the longest palindrome, meaning soap stone merchant in Finnish!
+It was the last of Berold's recording.

-During 1977 Sid Berold’s mental health deteriorated due to abusing hallucinogenic drugs.
-The recording of Pink Frojt’s third studio album was delayed due to Berold’s erratic behavior.
+The recording of Pink Frojt’s fourth studio album was delayed due to Berold’s increasingly erratic behavior.
+He was forced to leave the band, during mid-1976.
+Without Berold the band lacked now a vocalist and its primary lyricist.
 Berold died November that year after jumping from a fourth floor window thinking he could fly.
-After the incident, no song of the first two records was ever sung in Pink Frojt’s concerts.
+After the incident, no song of the first three records was ever sung in Pink Frojt’s concerts, although they kept instrumental pieces from this period for some time.
 Berold was considered irreplaceable.
 By this time the musical press considered Pink Frojt dead.

-Tesla Heart Mother was also the core of Pink Frojt’s first movie in 1979: Pink Frojt Live in Machu Pikchu.
-It was a concert documentary movie filmed at the famous Machu Pikchu Inca ruins in Tawantinsuyo.
+With Berold's death Watterson took the leadership of the band and became the primary lyricist.
+Surrealism started to be abbandoned in favour of political activism and the avant-garde leanings were replaced by spacey soundscapes.
+On early 1977 they finally released a new studio album.
+Tesla Heart Mother was a totally instrumental work, with two twenty minutes long tracks divided in sections composed mostly by Watterson.
+Its artwork, depicting a female pig, was intended to cause confusion and surprise among everyone.
+Pink Frojt presented the most complex Orchestron work ever made, using not one but two simoultaneously in concerts for choir and brass orchestra sounds.
+Finally full commercial (having sold much more than all their previous records together and being their first to chart) and critical success was achieved in a time when zone rock was starting its golden age.
+It was their first of a series of critically acclaimed and commercially successful works.
+Thanks to this success Pink Frojt headlined the Mona Island Festival that year and performed in the Rusita Rock Festival, in Montrei.
+Tesla Heart Mother was also the core of Pink Frojt’s first movie in 1978: Pink Frojt Live in Chichen Itza Stadium.
+It was a concert documentary movie filmed at the Great Ball Court in the famous Chichen Itza Mayan ruins in Mejico.
+It intended to be a parody to the large stadium concerts from bands such as NoMoreEagleZ or Lead Aeroplane.
 Part of this album plus a few instrumentals from the first two records were played in a concert with no audience.
 The eccentric “5 Minutes and 55 Seconds” was along the line-up and was a big surprise.
 Rather than the "grand piano piece" of the original, the band masterfully "air guitared" along to exactly 5 minutes and 55 seconds of utter silence.
 Some observers joked that it would have been a magnificent track had it only had sound.

-Their fifth studio album came out in late 1979 with a new vocalist and guitarist, David Gilmore.
+Their seventh studio album came out in 1979, again with both Gilmore and Watterson as vocalists.
 The album Triumph of the Pigs was Pink Frojt’s version of Seoirse Fferreir’s novel Animal Farm and once again composed mostly by Watterson.
 Fferreir was invited to narrate excerpts of Animal Farm in this album but politely refused although giving full support to the recording.
 Its cover was designed in pure National Realism style and was censored across the Snorist Block.
 Once again the album was successful and received plenty of highly positive critics being considered one of the twenty best zone rock albums.
+A second album for 1979 was vetoed by EMI, as result the band decided to self-release their eighth album.
+Spacehold Objects, inspired by Artvir Klaric's short story The Sentinel, became the best selling self-released work ever.

 During next year Pink Frojt was in their first world tour and by the end of 1980 they released their second live album, A Live, with tracks recorded in New Amsterdam, New Orleans, Edo, Prák, Paris and Canterbury, England.
-The Canterbury concert was part of the Canterbury Rock Festival where other state of the art zone rock bands such as Tyrean Yesman, NoMoreEagleZ, Tesla Generator, Duumvirate, Los Muartos Agrayeçiyos, Exodus, and Henderson, Enfield, Lockwood, and Pitman performed.
+The Canterbury concert was part of the Canterbury Rock Festival where other state of the art zone rock bands such as Tyrean Yesman, NoMoreEagleZ, Tezla Generator, Green Fairy, Los Muartos Agrayeçiyos, Exodus, and Henderson, Enfield, Lockwood, and Pitman performed.
+On that festival Pink Frojt replaced Lead Aeroplane as headliners in one of the days.

-After their world tour they started to work on their next album.
-Plenty of secrecy was made around their next work and it took two more years before it was finally released.
-In 1982 they released The Mall a double-record rock opera/concept album considered their masterpiece and one of the best ten zone rock albums of all time.
+After their world tour they started to work on their next album, and Gilmore started in parallel his own solo career in blues zone rock.
+Plenty of secrecy was made around their next work and it took three more years before it was finally released.
+In 1983 they released The Mall a triple record (although initially it was intended to be a quadruple) rock opera/concept album considered their last masterpiece and one of the best five zone rock albums of all time.

 Following Watterson’s visions it was his criticism of the so-called Top Nation concept.
 According to his views the prosperity and consumption-based society (symbolized by the mall) of the Top Nations was a result of support for oppressive post-colonial regimes or taking by force the resources of ex-colonies (symbolized by the Suez Crisis, which had a special meaning for Watterson owing to the death of his father in that military adventure).
 In spite of this barbarity, Top Nations still consider themselves as superior to the others and the light of civilization.

 Besides the music album a mute cartoon movie was released to be used in concert.
-The band would be synchronized with the film, making their music its soundtrack.
+The band would be synchronized with the film, making their music its soundtrack and taking the concept of cine-concert to extreme.
 During a whole year The Mall World Tour was one of the most expensive tours in music history due to element used, from all sorts of devices to high technology light and sound systems.
 There was no profit from this world tour, which caused tensions among the band’s members.
 Some were starting to feel tired of Watterson’s influence as almost sole composer, his supposed leadership and megalomania.

 Between 1985 and 1989 the band became dormant while its members (especially Gilmore and Carpentier) experimented with solo careers to mixed results.
 Manson also participated as guest drummer in several smaller (in terms of acknowledgement) bands.
 The only activity of the band was the soundtrack to the New Egg Car TV advertisement campaign released by Ti Frojta Motorverki in 1986.

-In early 1989 Manson left Pink Frojt and the remaining members released later a new album of original songs, Round Squares and Square Circles.
-Gilmore mostly composed the entire album which had a more commercial approach to music.
-Songs were now shorter and instrumentation less complex, with Manson's drumming replaced mainly by drum machines.
-It was an album released in the wrong time, as both zone rock and post-punch rock were being replaced by new musical aesthetics like nu jass and "hair metal".
-The album was a commercial flop and received terribly negative reception from critics.
+In early 1989 Manson left Pink Frojt and the remaining members released later a new album of original songs, Back to Zimplicity.
+Gilmore mostly composed the entire album which presented a folkish approach as in early days of the zone rock movement.
+Songs were now shorter and instrumentation less complex and without Gilmore's long guitar solos or Carpentier's layers of keyboards, with Manson's drumming replaced mainly by drum machines.
+It was an album released in the wrong time, as zone rock was already seen as truly outdated being replaced by new musical aesthetics like nu jass and "hair metal".
+The album was a commercial flop and received negative reception from critics.

 In May 1991 Gilmore and Carpentier announced in a press conference: